 Environmental challenges for today’s supply chain executive

-Apart from the already described challenges, another important factor that is proving to be a problem for today’s supply chain executive is the environmental impact and carbon footprint.
+Apart from the above challenges, another important factor proving to be a problem for today’s supply chain executive is the environmental impact and carbon footprint.

-A study done by the International Trade Forum has shown that the carbon footprint from logistics is increasing from 2108 metric tonnes in 2010 to 8132 metric tonnes in 2050.
+A study done by the International Trade Forum has shown that the carbon footprint from logistics is increasing from 2108 metric tonnes in 2010 to a colossal 8132 metric tonnes in 2050.

 The study also indicated that 30% of all transport-related CO2 emissions from fuel combustion is from the freight industry, which currently accounts for 7% of global CO2 emissions.